Nicholas de Clere

 Nicholas de Clere, or le Clerk (died 1303) was an English-born Crown administrator in the late thirteenth-century Ireland.
-He was a skilled financier who achieved high Government office, becoming Lord Treasurer of Ireland, but faced serious charges of corruption, as a result of which he was removed from office.
-He was ruined financially by the huge debts he owed to the Crown, and spent most of his last years in prison.
+He was a skilled financier who achieved high Government office, becoming Lord Treasurer of Ireland, but he faced serious charges of corruption, as a result of which he was removed from office.
+He was ruined financially by the huge debts he owed to the Crown, and spent his last years in prison.

 Career

 Little is known of his origins or his family, except that he had a brother William, to whom he was close, and who acted as Deputy Treasurer.
 He seems to have first entered the royal service in 1277 as a clergyman attached to the royal chapel in Nottingham Castle.
-He came to Ireland a few years later and was the custodian of the Archdiocese of Dublin, charged with its administration while the See was vacant in 1284.
+He came to Ireland a few years later and was appointed the custodian of the Archdiocese of Dublin, charged with its administration while the See was vacant in 1284.

 In the same year, he was one of four commissioners chosen by King Edward I to investigate the state of the Exchequer of Ireland.
 Their report on the condition of the Irish finances was damning, and as a result, serious charges of corruption were brought against the Treasurer, Stephen de Fulbourn, Bishop of Waterford.
 Stephen was relieved of his official duties, but compensated by being consecrated Archbishop of Tuam in 1286.
 In 1285 Nicholas became Treasurer in his stead, with a salary of 100 shillings each quarter year.
 He and his brother William flourished: Nicholas became Archdeacon of Dublin, and was granted benefices in six dioceses.

 Charges of corruption

 Within a few years, he was himself accused of corruption.
-Archbishop Fulbourn died in 1288, but he still had powerful relatives, notably, his brother Walter de Fulburn, Bishop of Meath and Lord Chancellor of Ireland, and the Archbishop's family and supporters were probably responsible for the charges made against Nicholas.
+Archbishop Fulbourn had died in 1288, but he still had powerful relatives, notably, his brother Walter de Fulburn, Bishop of Meath and Lord Chancellor of Ireland, and the Archbishop's family and supporters were probably responsible for the charges made against Nicholas.
 The charges were serious enough to be raised in the Parliament of England in the autumn of 1290, after a number of aggrieved citizens sent in petitions to Parliament.
-One such petition which survives was written by John Young, a ship-owner and merchant of Waterford, that Nicholas had unlawfully seized his goods to the value of £200.
+One such petition was from John Young, a ship-owner and merchant of Waterford, pleading that Nicholas had unlawfully seized his goods to the value of £200.
 William de Clifford, Bishop of Emly, was another of his accusers.
-Nicholas was removed as Treasurer in July 1291 and, following his removal, an official inquiry into his accounts began in the following December.
-Though he could produce satisfactory answers to many of the individual charges, the overall verdict, of corruption and gross mismanagement, was similar to his own judgment on Fulbourn: he was found to owe the Crown the very large sum of £700.
-The inquiry also condemned the "low cunning of the man".
-He was judged to be guilty, and his lands and goods forfeited to the Crown.